• How to create invoices for your limited company

 Image of an example VAT Invoice annotated in red text explaining the different parts of the document.

-There are three different rates of VAT you might charge.
+There are three different VAT rates you might charge.
 These are:

 Standard rate